MooersLab/ofat4xtals/README.md

 ## Purpose
 This repository contains Excel spreadsheets for applying OFAT Designs (OFATs) to the size optimization of crystals of biological macromolecules (proteins and nucleic acids).
-These designs for developed to be deployed in 4x6 24 well crystallization plates.
+These designs are developed to be deployed in 4x6 24-well crystallization plates.
 These spreadsheets can be adapted to other biochemical experiments as explained below.
 They can also be adapted to stochastic computer experiments.